Grape Varieties: Touriga Franca (25%), Touriga Nacional (25%), Tinta Roriz (25%), Sousão (5%) and mixed old vineyards (20%).

-Pairing Suggestions: The white is very fresh and mineral.
-Would go great with grilled fish dishes, seafood in sauces like clams in garlic and olive oil.
-The red is light to medium bodied and we usually pair this with a steak, a steak sandwich or a cheese platter.
+Pairing Suggestions: Light to medium bodied and we usually pair this with a steak, a steak sandwich or a cheese platter.

 Quinta do Vallado, established in 1716, is one of the oldest and most famous “Quintas” in the Douro Valley.
 It once belonged to the legendary Dona Antónia Adelaide Ferreira, and still belongs to her descendents.
 It lies on both banks of the Corgo River, a tributary of the Douro river, near its mouth, close to the town of Peso da Régua.